Experience-Monks/nyg-static-jam3/CONTRIBUTING.md

 ## Core Ideas

-The generator structure is based on the same idea as [Create React App](https://github.com/facebook/create-react-app).
-We created a full boilerplate and we are using `react-scripts` to run our development server and create the build.
+The generator structure is based off the original [Create React App](https://github.com/facebook/create-react-app) and [React Static](https://github.com/nozzle/react-static) templates, familiarize yourselves with both repos to get a deeper understanding.

-We are using [react-scripts](https://github.com/facebook/create-react-app/tree/next/packages/react-scripts) because it is fully supported by the community and includes the best and most up to date react standards.
-In order to customize it we decided **not** to [eject](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#npm-run-eject)) and we are using [react-app-rewired](https://github.com/timarney/react-app-rewired).

 The purpose of this tool is to generate an opinionated template with the Jam3's standards and best practices.
 This template doesn't have configurations or prompts like [yeoman](http://yeoman.io/) or [nyg](https://www.npmjs.com/package/nyg)

 We included in the project the most commonly used components and directory structure, it doesn't mean you need to use all of it and in that case our strategy is to delete those files instead of having a massive configuration file with many different cases, as this is usually hard to maintain.

-Probably in the future we decide to fork `react-scripts` but hasn't been decided.
+Feel free to include additional UI components via [Jam3 React UI](https://www.npmjs.com/package/@jam3/react-ui) as your project evolves and you can also generate components via the package.json dev scripts.

 ### Convention